ahmed-gelemli/react-native-paper-phone-number-input/README.md

 - Looks and feels consistent with React Native Paper.
 - Allows specifying default country.
 - Allows specifying a list of countries to show on top of the list.
-- Allows user to specify which countries to show.
+- Allows user to specify which countries to show or hide in the list.
 - Exposes imperative methods to open and close the country code picker.
 - Supports light and dark themes.
 - Works well on Android, iOS and Web.